ray-lee/cspace-client.js/README.md

 A CollectionSpace client, built on the [cspace-api](https://github.com/collectionspace/cspace-api.js) library.

-Release 4.5 of the CollectionSpace services API, which is currently under development, is required.
+Release 4.5 of the CollectionSpace services API is required.
 This library is not compatible with releases 4.4 and earlier.

 ## Features